FreePoint: Unsupervised Point Cloud Instance Segmentation: Method

-As a supplement, we also explore some traditional methods to represent point features.
 Before the era of deep learning, some methods~\cite{achanta2012slic, papon2013voxel} use traditional features to cluster points.
-For example, Supervoxel~\cite{papon2013voxel} uses features like \textit{coordinates}, \textit{colors} and \textit{normals} to measure the affinities between points and cluster them accordingly.
-Hence, we use both traditional features - including \textit{coordinates}, \textit{colors} and \textit{normals} - as well as deep-learning features to represent each sampled point and measure their affinities in our work.
+For example, Supervoxel~\cite{papon2013voxel} uses features like \textit{coordinates} and \textit{colors} to measure the affinities between points and cluster them accordingly.
+Inspired by it, we use both traditional features and deep-learning features to represent each sampled point and measure their affinities in our work.